bitwarden/help/_articles/organizations/deploying-bitwarden-as-a-msp.md

 Company credentials should be stored in the Organizational Vault and put into a Collection appropriate for team use.
 Personal credentials should be stored in personal Vaults.
 This way, if an end-user parts way with the company, both parties can ensure smooth success.
 The employee retains access to their personal items, but will not have access to Organizational items.

+Read more about the benefits of the Bitwarden Partner Program on [our blog](https://bitwarden.com/blog/post/secure-password-management-for-msps/).
 If you have additional questions or feedback, feel free to reach out to the [Bitwarden sales team](https://bitwarden.com/contact).